Version: 1.2

 10.2 Upon Termination

-Upon termination of the Agreement, FreshGuard will, at Customer's written request:
+Upon termination of the Agreement, FreshGuard will, at Customer’s written request made within 30 days of termination:

-- Return Personal Data to Customer in a commonly used format; or
+- Return Personal Data to Customer in a commonly used, structured, machine-readable format; or

 - Delete Personal Data and certify deletion in writing

-Unless Customer requests return or deletion within 30 days of termination, FreshGuard will delete Personal Data within 60 days, except where retention is required by law.
+Unless Customer requests return or deletion within 30 days of termination, FreshGuard will delete Personal Data within 60 days, except where retention is required by law or as specified in this DPA.[web:41]

-- FreshGuard acts as a "Service Provider" under CCPA
+- FreshGuard acts as a “Service Provider” or “Contractor” (as applicable) under CCPA/CPRA

-- FreshGuard will not retain, use, or disclose Personal Information for any purpose other than providing the Service
+- FreshGuard will not retain, use, or disclose Personal Information for any purpose other than for the specific business purposes specified in the Agreement and this DPA, or as otherwise permitted by CCPA/CPRA

-- FreshGuard will not combine Personal Information with data from other customers except as permitted by CCPA
+- FreshGuard will not combine Personal Information received from or on behalf of Customer with personal information collected from other sources, except as permitted by CCPA/CPRA or with Customer’s prior written consent

-- FreshGuard will assist Customer with CCPA-related requests from consumers
+- FreshGuard will assist Customer with CCPA/CPRA-related requests from consumers, to the extent technically feasible and as required by law[web:34][web:37]

 12. Liability